Introduction

 }

-• The ph namespace refers to the Phylax Helper, which provides utility functions for assertions for more information see the cheatcodes documentation
+• The ph namespace gives access to the Credible Layer cheatcodes, which provide utility functions for assertions.
+For more information see the cheatcodes documentation.

 Best Practices for Writing Assertions